radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-2.md

 - [VMR-771]: Upgraded org.apache.commons:commons-comopress jar to 1.26.0 to remediate potential vulnerabilities.

 - [VMR-783]: Upgraded Spring libraries to 5.3.33 and Spring security to 5.7.12 to remediate potential vulnerabilities.

+- [VMR-807]: Upgraded bouncy castle jars to address CVE-2024-30172 and CVE-2024-30171.

 ## Bug Fixes